Data has taken over the world.

 #1: Design your process to sell to the candidate

 Just 2% of Data Scientists are unemployed, according to federal jobs data.
-When recruiting Data Scientists, it’s important to remember that other organizations are competing for attention.
+When hiring Data Scientists, it’s important to remember that other organizations are competing for attention.

 So give candidates powerful reasons to choose you.

-That means being able to articulate why this opportunity fits into their career trajectory and what your company can offer them in terms of culture, values, and personal growth.
+That means articulating why this opportunity fits into their career trajectory and what your company can offer them regarding culture, values, and personal growth.
+Plus, if you already have a data science team, you should explain the personalities and accomplishments of team members.

 It means designing a thoughtful and streamlined hiring process without burdensome requirements that make candidates drop out.